-Hailing from a prestigious watchmaking town of the same name, German luxury brand Glashütte Original effectively combines timeless technique with cutting edge innovation.
+Hailing from a prestigious watchmaking town of the same name, German watch brand Glashütte Original effectively combines timeless technique with cutting edge innovation.
 The company stakes a claim on up to 10 proprietary movements, and inside each watch is a calibre that takes up to 300 hours to produce.

 Founder: Ferdinand Adolph Lange